desmoteo/gst-timelapse-rtsp-server/README.md

 # gst-timelapse-rtsp-server
-Serves an RTSP stream of a timelapse obtained from images
+Serves an RTSP stream of a timelapse obtained from static images.